 1) A line ① is drawn along the top of the vertebral body of the lower spinal segment.

-2) Then at the top-back most portion of the lower vertebral body, draw line ② at 90 degrees to line ①, till it projects well into the body of the vertebra above.
+2) Then at the top-back (posterior) most portion of the lower vertebral body, draw line ② at 90 degrees to line ①, till it projects well into the body of the vertebra above.

 3) Then draw another line ③ parallel to the line just drawn ② this time at the posterior most lower portion of the upper vertebral body.

 4) The distance between the upright lines ② and ③ is measured.
-Any distance of 2mm or greater is a retrolisthesis.
+Any distance of 2mm or greater is classed as a retrolisthesis.
 This measurement represents the degree of translation (slippage) of the upper of the two segments.
 See Photo.

 Retrolistheses are caused by injury and resulting instability of the connecting soft tissues

 especially ligaments, discs, muscles, tendons and fascia.
 They may also involve muscles